apache/jena-site/source/documentation/io/__index.md

 example, `.nt.gz` is gzip compressed N-Triples.

-Jena does not support all possible compression formats itself, only GZip, BZip2 and Snappy are supported directly.
+Jena does not support all possible compression formats itself, only GZip and BZip2 are supported directly.
 If you want to use an alternative compression format you can do so by piping the output of the relevant decompression utility into one of Jena's commands e.g.